2018 Parade Day Info

 Get ready for the parade!

-Each congregation marches together carrying their own banner or behind the United in Spirit banner.
+Each congregation marches together carrying their own banner or marches behind the United in Spirit banner.
 The parade is a perfect time to show off your congregation’s LGBT-affirming T-shirts, signs, rainbow flags, fabulous outfits, beads, and boas.
-Congregations sometimes have handed out beads (tagged with congregational info), affirming prayer cards, temporary tattoos, magnets, and so on.
+Some congregations hand out beads (tagged with congregational info), affirming prayer cards, temporary tattoos, magnets, and so on.

 Have your round-trip transit ticket or pre-loaded Clipper card ready to go before Sunday as there will be long lines at ticket machines.
 Get traffic and transit information to SF Pride Parade and Celebration by calling 511 or visiting www.511.org.
 If you’re coming by BART, travel to the Embarcadero Station and exit towards Main St. Pack water (no glass), lunch or healthy snacks.
 Check San Francisco weather on the morning of the parade.
 Wear layers, comfortable shoes, a hat, and plenty of sunscreen/lipscreen!